Skip to main content

 2. the implementation of the Action plan for the control of trade in elephant ivory; and

-3. enhancing capacity building, managing translocations, reducing human elephant conflicts and enhancing community-conservation programmes and development programmes within or adjacent to the elephant range.
+3. enhancing capacity building, managing translocations, reducing human-elephant conflicts and enhancing community-conservation programmes and development programmes within or adjacent to the elephant range.

 The elephant range States will report to the Standing Committee on progress made under this decision with a view to providing the information necessary for the reviews referred to in Decision 14.78.